 - 1. A country's capacity for technological change is often measured by the proportion of its national output which is attributable to - A. financial services. - B. foreign trade. - C. monopolistic activities. - D. research and development. - 2.
-An increase in government spending is generally of greater benefit to the domestic economy than a tax cut of similar value because it can result in - A. a dampening of demand for non-essential goods and services. - B. an increased clawback of taxation on imported goods and services. - C. an increased focus on locally-sourced goods and services. - D. an increase in demand for niche goods and services to be exported to external economies. - 3.
+An increase in government spending is generally of greater benefit to the domestic economy than a tax cut of similar value because it can result in - A. a dampening of demand for non-essential goods and services. - B. an increased clawback of taxation on imported goods and services. - C. an increased demand on locally-sourced goods and services. - D. an increase in demand for niche goods and services to be exported to external economies. - 3.
 Increasing the level of taxes is normally described as an example of what type of economic policy? - A. Demand based. - B. Fiscal. - C. Monetary. - D. Supply based. - 4.
-If there is a balance of payments capital account surplus, this primarily means that - A. more money is flowing out of the country than is flowing in. - B. more money is flowing into the country than is flowing out. - C. more invisible goods are imported than visible goods being exported. - D. more trade in goods and services is being imported than is being exported. - 5.
+If there is a balance of payments capital account surplus, this primarily means that more - A. money is flowing out of the country than is flowing in. - B. money is flowing into the country than is flowing out. - C. invisible goods are imported than visible goods being exported. - D. trade in goods and services is being imported than is being exported. - 5.
 If business confidence is low within a country, then the volume of fixed investment is likely to be - A. negatively correlated to interest rates. - B. positively correlated to interest rates. - C. relatively high. - D. relatively low. - 6.
-Where a mid-term partial withdrawal takes place under a notice deposit account, what does this usually trigger? - A. A cash bonus. - B. An extension to the term. - C. An interest rate penalty. - D. A switch to variable rate.
+If a cash deposit account is paying 4% interest and inflation is running at 3%, the 1% difference is normally known as the - A. indexed return. - B. interest margin. - C. profit yield. - D. real return.

-- 7. If a cash deposit account is paying 4% interest and inflation is running at 3%, the 1% difference is normally known as the
+- 7. Where a mid-term partial withdrawal takes place under a notice deposit account, what does this usually trigger?

-- A. indexed return.
+- A. A cash bonus.

-- B. interest margin.
+- B. An extension to the term.

-- C. profit yield.
+- C. An interest rate penalty.

-- D. real return.
+- D. A switch to variable rate.

 - 8. The existence of inflation risk when investing in a notice account primarily means that the

 - A. asset value may fall in line with a general reduction in bank base rates.

 - B. original capital invested may be depleted if poor performance is experienced in the market.

 - C. sum involved may fail to maintain its purchasing power over a period of time.

 - D. value of the interest received may become uncompetitive if the provider fails to keep in line with the market.

 - 9. The difference between a corporate bond's clean price and its dirty price primarily relates to

 - A. charges.

 - B. inflation.

 - C. interest.

 - D. taxation.

 - 10. If a bond is classed as sub-investment grade, this means that it is likely to have what particular feature?

 - A. High market price.

 - B. High yield.

 - C. Low coupon.

 - D. Low market risk.

 - 11. If the corporate bond market exhibits a normal yield curve characteristic, this means that the yield will usually be higher

 - A. for shorter-term bonds.

 - B. for longer-term bonds.

 - C. as the yield on equities decreases.

 - D. as the yield on equities increases.

-- 12. What combination of coupon and redemption period is likely to make a corporate bond least sensitive to interest rate movements?
+- 12. In theory what combination of coupon and redemption period is likely to make a corporate bond least sensitive to interest rate movements?

 - A. High coupon and long redemption period.

 - B. High coupon and short redemption period.

 - C. Low coupon and long redemption period.

 - D. Low coupon and short redemption period.